History Of Infinite Banking

 Using Dividend-Paying Whole Life Insurance For Total Control

-Dividend-paying (participating) whole life insurance is a financial contract that shifts financial risks away from you and onto a life insurance company.
+Dividend-paying (participating) whole life insurance is a financial contract that helps you save money for your future, while also hedging against the financial risk (and consequences) of your death.
+It shifts financial risks away from you and onto a life insurance company.
 It insures against the financial risk inherent in death and also the varied and numerous financial risks inherent in life.
 You can learn more about whole life insurance in the dedicated, exhaustive, guide, Whole Life Insurance: Everything You Need To Know.

 Most whole life insurance policies sold today have a low early-year cash value, especially in the first several years of the policy.
 It's typical to see a whole life policy with a first-year cash surrender value of $0.
 But, no one really enjoys paying thousands of dollars in whole life premiums and seeing $0 in net cash value.